rvalla/ALF/music/README.md

 rm.aleatory_stream(100, 4, 50, 60)
 ```
 ## musicalscales.py
 In *musicalscales* the challenge was to create functions to obtain the list of notes of a musical scale.
+You can see
+other solutions in *BuscarEscalas.py* and *ArmaEscalasNxN.py*...

 ## circlemelodies.py
 Functions to make a melody iterating a list of pitches and duration values a complete cycle.